-Year ended I Decen ıber 31,

-2018 2017

-(in thou isand s)

-Federal net operating loss carryforwards \$ 42,397 \$ 56,646
+Federal net operating loss carryforwards \$ 39,380 \$ 42,397

-State net operating loss carryforwards 1,387 1,586
+State net operating loss carryforwards 1,211 1,387

-Foreign net operating loss carryforwards 641 758
+Foreign net operating loss carryforwards 554 641

-Federal tax credit carryforwards 16,200 14,312
+Federal tax credit carryforwards 18,061 16,200

-State tax credit carryforwards 6,489 6,908
+State tax credit carryforwards 6,837 6,489

-Unremitted earnings of foreign subsidiaries (21)

-Intangible assets (29) 116

-Property, plant and equipment 5,924 5,838
+Property, plant and equipment 10,098 5,924

+Operating lease liability 503

-Accrued compensation 97 45
+Accrued compensation 266 97

-Inventories 3,713 3,798
+Inventories 2,674 3,713

-Stock compensation 2,760 2,351
+Stock compensation 2,477 2,760

-Warranty 1,090 980
+Warranty 689 1,090

-Deferred revenue 1,004 187
+Deferred revenue 1,086 1,004

-Other (2,899) (3,220)

-Deferred taxes, gross 78,774 90,284
+Gross deferred tax assets 83,836 81,702

-Valuation allowance (6,835) (7,136)
+Valuation allowance (8,327) (6,835)

+Net deferred tax assets 75,509 74,867

+Deferred tax liabilities:

+Intangible assets (47) (29)

+Right-of-use asset (5,141)

+Internal Revenue Code 481(a) adjustment (412)

+Other (1,849) (2,899)

+Gross deferred tax liabilities (7,449) (2,928)

-Deferred taxes, net \$ 71,939 \$ 83,148
+Deferred taxes, net \$ 68,060 \$ 71,939

 Changes in tax rates and tax laws are accounted for in the period of enactment.
 Our deferred tax assets and liabilities are measured at the enacted tax rate expected to apply when these temporary differences are expected to be realized or settled.
 On December 22, 2017, the Tax Cuts and Jobs Act ("2017 Tax Act") was signed into law and has resulted in significant changes to the U.S. corporate income tax system.
 The 2017 Tax Act eliminates the deferral of U.S. income tax on the historical un-repatriated earnings by imposing the Transition Toll Tax, which is a one-time mandatory deemed repatriation tax on undistributed foreign earnings.
 The Transition Toll Tax is assessed on the U.S. shareholder's share of the foreign corporation's accumulated foreign earnings that have not previously been taxed.
 Earnings in the form of cash and cash equivalents will be taxed at a rate of 15.5% and all other earnings will be taxed at a rate of 8.0%.

 During 2018, the provisional amount for the Toll tax was updated from \$4.6 million in 2017 to \$3.6 million in 2018 due to refinement of earnings and profits during 2018.
 We consider our accounting regarding the Transition Toll Tax to be complete.
 We accrued income tax liabilities of \$0.3 million after utilization of foreign tax and research and development credits.
-The Transition Toll Tax will be paid over an eight-year period, starting in 2018, and will not accrue interest.

-The 2017 Tax Act includes a federal statutory rate reduction from 35% to 21%, the elimination or reduction of certain domestic deductions and credits and limitations on the deductibility of interest expense and executive compensation.
-The 2017 Tax Act also transitions international taxation from a worldwide system to a modified territorial system and includes base erosion prevention measures on non-U.S. earnings, which has the effect of subjecting certain earnings of our foreign subsidiaries to U.S. taxation as global intangible low-taxed income ("GILTI").
-The tax related to GILTI was \$0.4 million for the year ended December 31, 2018.
+The 2017 Tax Act included a federal statutory rate reduction from 35% to 21%, the elimination or reduction of certain domestic deductions and credits and limitations on the deductibility of interest expense and executive compensation.
+The 2017 Tax Act also transitioned international taxation from a worldwide system to a modified territorial system and includes base erosion prevention measures on non-U.S. earnings, which has the effect of subjecting certain earnings of our foreign subsidiaries to U.S. taxation as global intangible low-taxed income ("GILTI").
+The tax related to GILTI was \$0.6 million and \$0.4 million for the years ended December 31, 2019 and 2018, respectively.
 We are treating GILTI as a period cost.

-At December 31, 2018, we had \$71.9 million of deferred tax assets worldwide relating to net operating loss carryforwards, tax credit carryforwards and other temporary differences, which are available to reduce income taxes in future years.
-We have continued to maintain a \$6.8 million valuation allowance in the U.S. against certain tax credits and state net operating losses due to the uncertainty of their realization based on long-term Company forecasts and the expiration dates on these attributes.
-If future operating results of the U.S. or these foreign jurisdictions significantly exceed expectations, it is reasonably possible that there could be a further reduction in the valuation allowance in the future.
-Further reduction of the valuation allowance, in whole or in part, would result in a non-cash income tax benefit during the period of reduction.
+At December 31, 2019, we had \$68.1 million of deferred tax assets worldwide relating to net operating loss carryforwards, tax credit carryforwards and other temporary differences, which are available to reduce income taxes in future years.
+At December 31, 2019, we maintain an \$8.3 million valuation allowance in the U.S. against certain tax credits and state net operating losses due to the uncertainty of their realization based on long-term Company forecasts and the expiration dates on these attributes.
+This represents an increase of \$1.5 million from the prior year.